genagorlin/GenaAI/replit.md

 ## Overview

-GenaGPT is a vertically integrated, AI-augmented coaching platform designed specifically for a single coach (Gena) and her clients.
-The core value proposition is providing clients with a 24/7 AI thinking partner for deep reflection, while transforming those client-AI interactions into structured insights for the coach.

-The v1 scope is intentionally narrow: no marketplace, no multi-coach features, no billing/scheduling - just the closed loop of client → AI → structured insight → coach → better human sessions.
+GenaGPT is an AI-augmented coaching platform designed for a single coach (Gena) and her clients.
+Its primary purpose is to provide clients with a 24/7 AI thinking partner for reflection, transforming these client-AI interactions into structured insights for the coach to enhance human coaching sessions.
+The platform focuses on a closed loop: client → AI → structured insight → coach → improved human sessions, without features like marketplaces, multi-coach support, billing, or scheduling.

 ## User Preferences